Content available exclusively for subscribers

 But it’s starting to come together, with these two leading the Jets in receiving against Atlanta, with Mitchell hauling in eight catches and Metchie four . . .

-During the week, I asked Aaron Glenn how WR Arian Smith is dealing with not playing as much, and moving down the pecking order at receiver late in his rookie season.
+During the week, I asked Aaron Glenn how WR Arian Smith is dealing with not playing as much and moving down the pecking order at receiver late in his rookie season with the additions of Metchie and Mitchell.

 Glenn shot down the premise.